Building a CD process using OpenShift Pipelines

 2 - Adding the git-clone task

-- Hover over the step to display the + buttons; use the + button on the right of the task to add a task
+- hover over the first task to display the + buttons, then use the + button on the right of the task to add a new task

 -

-(the red exclaimation mark on the task means that the task should be configured) - to configure the task, press on the exclaimation mark
+(the red exclamation mark on the task indicates that it needs to be configured) - to configure the task, click on the exclaimation mark

 -

-then fill the following fields in the open flyout:
+then fill in the following fields in the open flyout:

-3 - Adding the Flask8 task (to lint the source code)
+3 - Adding the Flake8 task (to lint the source code)

 - use the + button on the right of the git-clone task to add this one